 Simply knowing about the reality of drains and radiators can mean you have all you need, to help change bad work environments, simply by refusing to play the games expected of you.

 You can choose to radiate, even if all around you, seek to drain themselves and everyone else they touch.
-Just like the flickering, uncertain flame of a single candle can shatter the blackness of darkness, one radiator immune to drains, is unstoppable and stands out for all the best reasons.
+Just like the flickering, uncertain flame of a single candle can shatter the blackness of the darkness, a single radiator immune to drains, is unstoppable and stands out for all the best reasons.

 However, in this tip, if you think you tend to swing towards drain mode, I want to persuade you that focusing on the opposite picture is better for a variety of personally beneficial, financially advantageous and healthful reasons.